admlw/CMFUsersGuide/md/cmfusersguide.md

 #### art Module: CMFCAFToEventLists
 The module is located at `CovarianceMatrixFit/modules/CMFCAFToEventLists_module.cc`.
 The module is an EDAnalyzer, but does not actually do anything in the analyze method because the CAFs are not art files.
 We use a module here to be able to configure the conversion job and because art provides a nice state machine that processes jobs in a particular order.
 All the work of the module is done from methods called by the module's `endJob` method.
 The `CMFCAFToEventLists::FillVariables()` method calls other methods to fill the `cmf::DataVarVals`, `cmf::EventId` and `cmf::MCVarVals` objects.
 It also calls methods to determine if the event passes the event selection determined through the configuration.
 The code is the best resource for understanding how these steps are accomplished and details will not be given here.
 Once the events have been selected they are written into ROOT TTrees based on the metadata information for each event.

+The module must undergo rewrites for each new production due to changing selections and changing lists of systematic uncertainties.

-#### script: makeEventListsFromDecaf.sh
+#### script: makeProductionXEventLists.sh

-The script that runs the above module is located at
+The script that runs the above module are located at
 ```
-CovarianceMatrixFit/scripts/makeEventListsFromDecaf.sh.
+CovarianceMatrixFit/scripts/makeProuction{4,5}EventLists.sh
 ```
 It has six functions; one function prints the necessary command line inputs to the terminal when the script is called without inputs.
 The output from that function is
 ```